Frequently Asked Questions

 When we arrive on Sunday, what do we do?

-Toward the end of the 9:00 a.m. family-centered worship service (around 9:45), children age 4 through 2nd grade will process with a teacher and adult assistants to the Godly Play classroom (room 3).
-They will join parents in Edwards Hall at 10:50.
+Toward the end of the 9:00 AM family-centered worship service (around 9:45), children age 4 through 2nd grade will process with a teacher and adult assistants to the Godly Play classroom (room 3).
+Parents can pick them up between 10:30-10:45 AM.

 We treat the Godly Play classrooms as a “sacred space.”
 Greeters help each child at the door become ready to enter the room quietly.